Harkness30/Perfomance_TT/README.md

-some initial text
-new test run-1
+not found /nnew test run from jmeter-1